What Is a Powertrain Warranty, and What Does It Cover?

-A powertrain consists of several mechanical components that make up a vehicle’s engine and driveline, and it's an essential piece of engineering for any vehicle to operate.
-In short, the powertrain is what makes a car go.
+The powertrain is what makes a car go.
+It consists of several mechanical components that make up a vehicle's engine and driveline, and it's an essential piece of engineering for any vehicle to operate.

 When you press your foot onto the accelerator, spark plugs flash, fuel ignites, and pistons fire, turning the crankshaft thousands of times per minute.
 The transmission routes the power through a series of clutches and driveshafts, transmitting it to the wheels and tires.

 So it's no surprise that a powertrain needs to provide acceleration and fuel economy while standing up to demanding road and weather conditions.
 If one component of the powertrain runs into trouble — like the gears in the transmission or the pistons in the engine — a vehicle can leave you stranded with costly repairs.